joseairosa/semaphore-docs/how-to-build-project-with-private-gems.md

 ssh-keygen -f /tmp/key -t dsa
 {% endhighlight %}

-- Put the content of `/tmp/key` into a private gist on GitHub and name the file id_dsa.
+- Put the content of `/tmp/key` into a secret gist on GitHub and name the file id_dsa.

 - Put the content of `/tmp/key.pub` as a new deploy key in your [gem’s admin screen on GitHub](http://d.pr/i/qFcv).